Winner: Advancing International Rail TravelBranchBranchWinner2024 Global Recognition AwardGlobal Recognition Award*

 Route image

-Trains to and from Vientiane
+Trains from Vientiane

 1